-Parents are informed of student progress on the above-listed assessments in a variety of ways.
-For external, summative assessments (e.g., MCA-III, MAP, ACCESS), parents receive an individual student report that includes student results and possible next steps in learning.
-For district-developed summative and formative assessments, parents receive frequent updates of student achievement and progress through Seesaw or Schoology, our learning management system.
-Parents receive information on how their child performed on various assessments and assignments, and these are linked to the learning target that is being assessed.
+Families are informed of student progress on the above-listed assessments in a variety of ways.
+For external, summative assessments (e.g., MCA-III, ACCESS, etc), families receive an individual student report that includes student results and possible next steps in learning.
+For district-developed summative and formative assessments, families receive frequent updates of student achievement and progress through Seesaw or Schoology, our learning management system.
+Families receive information on how their child performed on various assessments and assignments, and these are linked to the learning target that is being assessed.
+Teachers share and families have access to their child's Personal Learning Map that is regularly updated with a student need and goal, an intervention description, and the progress the student is making toward achieving the goal.

-Parents are also informed and involved in a child's multi-tiered system of supports.
-When student achievement data indicates a need for targeted support, parents are informed via written note and at fall conferences.
-At this time, parents are aware of their child's current intervention support, are asked to provide input, and are given suggestions for supporting their child out of school.
+Families are also informed and involved in a child's multi-tiered system of supports.
+When student achievement data indicates a need for targeted support, families are informed via written note and at fall conferences.
+At this time, families are aware of their child's current intervention support, are asked to provide input, and are given suggestions for supporting their child out of school.
 Students receiving our most intensive supports are provided biweekly updates using progress monitoring data to inform parents on their child's growth specific to the learning target(s) of focus.

 Weekly school newsletters feature strategies families can utilize at home to support reading achievement.
-Family reading nights during the school year also give families support and resources to develop their child's reading skills outside of school.
-In addition to fall and winter conferences, teachers have a communication day in the spring to provide an update to parents prior to the end of the school year.
-Teachers utilize phone calls and emails so that each parent has at least one communication from a teacher on this day.
+Family engagement experiences during the school year also give families support and resources to develop their child's reading skills outside of school.
+Teacher communication with families occurs regularly and is ongoing throughout the year.
+In addition to fall and winter communication windows, teachers have a communication day in the spring to provide an update to families prior to the end of the school year.

-INTERVENTION AND INSTRUCTIONAL SUPPORTS & STUDENT SUPPORT SYSTEM FOR EL LEARNERS
+INTERVENTION AND INSTRUCTIONAL SUPPORTS & STUDENT SUPPORT SYSTEM FOR ENGLISH LANGUAGE LEARNERS

-The Elementary Literacy Instructional Framework (see attached) is designed to guide professional development planning to ensure all Spring Lake Park teachers possess the following qualities of an expert literacy teacher.
+The SLP K-6 Reading Framework (included later in this document) is designed to guide professional learning planning to ensure all Spring Lake Park teachers possess the qualities of an expert reading teacher.
 The following components of the Local Literacy Plan are included in the framework: